RedestBaron/hello-world/README.md

 # hello-world
 Starting GitHub
-Trying out coding on my own outside of school for the first time!;
+Trying out coding on my own outside of school for the first time!
   Practicing pull requests...